Skip to main content

 Fighting fire with fire means using prescribed fires, also known as controlled burns, to reduce excess vegetation before it can fuel a destructive wildfire.

 These burns are planned in advance and carried out by trained professionals.
-They are designed to burn at low intensity and under specific weather conditions, allowing fire to do what it has always done in California forests, just in a safer, controlled way.
+They are designed to burn at low intensity and under specific weather conditions, allowing fire to do what it has always done in California forests, in a safer way than wildfire.'

 Prescribed fires are carefully planned.
 CAL FIRE specialists review weather conditions, fuel moisture, terrain, and nearby communities before a burn takes place.
 Fire crews remain on site throughout the burn and stay until the fire is fully secured.
 Safety is always the top priority.

 Prescribed fire is one of several tools used to improve forest health.
-In many areas, excess vegetation is reduced first through thinning or hand crews.
+In many areas, excess vegetation is reduced first through thinning or other work .
 Prescribed fire can then be used to maintain healthier conditions over time.

 Still have questions?
 Contact your local CAL FIRE Unit